sunny-nahian/Social-ComboMedia/README.md

 It is a Social media application.
 In this app i added everyday useable communication platform which will make your daily use more than easier......

 ## Uses Framework:
-git commit -m
+git commit -m $'first line\nsecond line'
- a line,
- with new lines,
- ....."

 ## System views:
 ### App icon -